The Looking Glass War (film): Plot

-Leiser is picked up by a lorry driver, but kills the driver after he demands sexual favours for the ride.
-Leiser continues driving the lorry until he passes out from exhaustion, at which point a local girl and her brother board and drive for him.
-When the lorry is stopped at a military checkpoint, the girl covers for Leiser, but the soldiers still run his papers.
-The Stasi immediately notice inconsistencies in Leiser's circumstances and identify him as the person who breached the border and killed the guard, but the soldiers are ordered to let him go so that his intentions can be determined.
-At a lake, the girl submerges the lorry and Leiser leaves the girl and her brother behind.
+Leiser is picked up by a lorry driver, but kills the driver after he demands sexual favours for the lift.
+Leiser continues driving the lorry until he passes out from exhaustion, at which point a local girl and her young friend board and drive for him.
+When the lorry is stopped at a military checkpoint, the girl covers for Leiser but the soldiers still check his papers.
+The Stasi immediately notice inconsistencies in Leiser's circumstances and identify him as the person who breached the border and killed the guard but the soldiers are ordered to let him go so that his intentions can be determined.
+At a lake, the girl submerges the lorry and Leiser leaves the girl and her friend behind.

-In Kalkstadt, Leiser finally reaches his destination, but learns that the photographs never existed and MI6's source was a con artist.
+In Kalkstadt, Leiser finally reaches his destination but learns that the photographs never existed and MI6's source was a con artist.
 Despondent and feverish from his infected hand, Leiser attempts to leave town but is stopped by the Stasi, who tell him that the roads are closed and he must stay at a hotel.
 He reunites with the girl and is taken to her apartment, where she explains that she knows he is from the West and wants to leave the country with him.
-That night, the MI6 operation is ordered to shut down since it caused an international incident; at the same time, Leiser witnesses the East German rocket being transported through Kalkstadt's streets.
+That night, the MI6 operation is ordered to be shut down since it caused an international incident; at the same time, Leiser witnesses the East German rocket being transported through Kalkstadt's streets.
 As Leiser frantically relays his observation over radio, the Stasi pick up his transmission and triangulate his location, then gun him and the girl down.
 At the West German cabin, Avery is disillusioned by LeClerc's revelation that Leiser had always been considered expendable; he was given an obsolete radio to make it seem he was working alone, and he was denied a pistol so the West could not be accused of an act of war.
 In the end, it is implied that the East German rocket was only an elaborate bluff intended to provoke the West.
 The roll of film lost by the dead MI6 agent is found by a group of children who open it up and destroy it while playing.